CatrickLee/SilvanX-Website/README.md

 5. Uploaded the website assets (HTML/CSS/JS) to the S3 bucket.

 ---

-Created by Catrick Lee - WGU Cybersecurity Undergrad
+Created by Cat Silvan - WGU Cybersecurity Undergrad

-## 📜 Credits
+---

+Credits:
-* The original HTML/CSS template used for the frontend static site was the "Massively" template by **HTML5 UP**, released under the Creative Commons (CC BY 3.0) license.
-The focus of this repository is the AWS cloud architecture and deployment.
+The original HTML/CSS template used for the frontend static site was the "Massively" template by **HTML5 UP**, released under the Creative Commons (CC BY 3.0) license.